Mihails-Birjukovs/Low_C-SNR_Bubble_Detection/README.md

 A Wolfram Mathematica image processing code for bubble flow images with low SNR/CNR.
 Originally developed for high-FPS neutron imaging through thick (~ 30 mm) liquid metal layers.

-The utilized methods and implementation are outlined in a recent publication:
+The utilized methods and implementation are outlined in a recent publication (open access):
 "Resolving Gas Bubbles Ascending in Liquid Metal from Low-SNR Neutron Radiography Images"
 http://dx.doi.org/10.3390/app11209710
 where both performance analysis and direct experimental validation are provided.